to people with life-disrupting problems

 Crisis Centre Ministries, or 'CCM', is a Christian charity that helps the homeless and people affected by drug-addiction in Bristol, England.
 We do this by running four main projects:

-The Wild Goose is a drop in centre that serves tens of thousands of hot free meals every year, staff help hundreds of people into emergency and supported accomodation as well as providing other practical support.
+The Wild Goose is a drop in centre that serves hot free meals six days a week, staff help people into emergency and supported accomodation as well as providing other practical support.

 The LITE Course (Life-Skills and Initial Training for Employment) aims to build confidence and develop the potential of people who have been in addiction, or who suffer with mental health problems, and who have been long term under-employed.

 East Bristol Foodbank is a project that provides food parcels to people who have been referred by front-line care professionals such as doctors, social workers or through job centres.

-Spring Of Hope Ladies' Night Shelter provides eight emergency self-referral beds in a safe place for women who may otherwise have nowhere to go.
+Spring Of Hope Ladies' Night Shelter provides up to twelve emergency self-referral beds in a safe place for women who may otherwise have nowhere to go.

 If you would like to donate to CCM, please click on the 'Donate' button.
 Thank you to all our donors and volunteers for their continued support.

 I have great pleasure in informing you that Jonathan Lee has been appointed as the new CEO of Crisis Centre Ministries.
 Many of you will know Jonathan already, but just in case you don't we asked him to say a few things about who is and where he's come from: